 Our hardworking friend back at the wet saw continues to cut large square terra cotta floor tiles into narrower rectangular strips for the herringbone floor installer.

-Installing Spanish Clay Flooring in Classic Patterns
+Installing Spanish Clay Flooring in Classic Spanish Colonial Revival Patterns

 Many do not realize the skill it takes to make 45 degree end pieces “line up” along a room border.
 This tile setter is achieving perfect lines along the border of his Herringbone floor.
 A true gift.